Health Management

 <Final performance indicators for health investment>

-• Job satisfaction survey: Percentage of respondents who answered “Generally, the Company is a good place to work” in an awareness survey aimed at understanding the current status of employee job satisfaction.
+Percentage of respondents who answered "Generally, the company is a good place to work" in an awareness survey aimed at understanding the current status of employee job satisfaction. - Organizational health survey

-• Organizational health survey: Companywide average of four items from TIS’s original survey (12 questions, 5 levels) that have a particularly strong impact on employee performance.
+Company-wide average of four items from TIS's original survey (12 questions, to be answered on a five-point scale) that have a particularly strong impact on employee performance. - Presenteeism

-• Absenteeism: Percentage of employees taking time off due to illness.
+Percentage of employees taking time off due to illness. - Work Engagement

 Click here for the results of the efforts:Effect of main efforts